euchrogene/InterProScan_EG/README.md

 families and predicting domains and important sites.

 To use this software, you must download the database for InterProScan first.
-You can follow the instruction to download the database.
+You can follow the instructions to download the database.
 Input files can be protein sequences or CDS.

 ## To install, copy and paste the following commands in a Jupyter Terminal, and execute: